 Symptoms of angina may vary depending on what type you have.
 You may get very few symptoms – in particular, the symptoms in older people can be very different to those usually linked with angina.

 If you have stable angina and your symptoms change, for example, they come on after less exertion than before or they are more severe, see your GP as soon as possible.
 If you get angina symptoms at rest, call for emergency help immediately.

 Stable angina is caused by a narrowing of your coronary arteries.
 Gradually, over time, fatty deposits build up on the walls of your coronary arteries and they become narrowed and hardened.
 This restricts blood flow to your heart and is known as atherosclerosis, which is the cause of coronary heart disease.

 Unstable angina is caused when a fatty deposit (plaque) bursts (ruptures) and a blood clot forms around the plaque.
 This can partially or completely block a coronary artery and suddenly reduce blood flow to part of your heart.
 The main cause of angina is coronary heart disease.
 You’re more likely to get coronary heart disease if you:

 As well as coronary heart disease, other problems can lead to angina, including:

 If you get sudden pain in your chest that is still there when you're resting, call for emergency help immediately.
 Your GP may also tell you to call for emergency help.
 When you arrive at the hospital you will have some tests to find out whether you’re having a heart attack.

-You may be able to control your angina by making lifestyle changes and taking medication.
-Any conditions you have that are causing your angina, such as high blood pressure, will be treated at the same time.
+Any conditions you have that are causing your angina, such as high blood pressure, will also be treated at the same time.

 There are many things you can do to help control your symptoms and stop your angina from causing further heart problems.